bendytree/Objective-C-RegEx-Categories/readme.md

 <a name="support"/>
 ## Support

 If you need help, [submit an issue](https://github.com/bendytree/Objective-C-RegEx-Categories/issues) or send a [pull request](https://github.com/bendytree/Objective-C-RegEx-Categories/pulls).
+Please include appropriate unit tests in any pull requests.

-My name is Josh - you can visit my website at [joshwright.com](joshwright.com) or tweet at me [@BendyTree](http://twitter.com/bendytree).
+You can visit my website at [joshwright.com](http://joshwright.com) or tweet at me [@BendyTree](http://twitter.com/bendytree).

 <a name="licensing"/>